timmalstead/Sirvy/README.md

 you will need to update the url for facebook login when deploying most likely

+to do
+    change password and username by email
+    add sirvy function
+    save sirvy function
+    add number to send function
+    full crud for both sirvys, users and numbers figure out how to do groups to send to data visualization
+    pdf graphic and email send
+    style, of course

 user stories

 a user can log in, using third party verification